 I remember being bored at one of the first tai chi workshops that I attended and even questioned whether the weekend was a good use of my money – because “all we were doing was stretching – for a VERY LONG TIME!”

 The more I study in China, interact with people who have studied in China, or learn from Chinese instructors, the more value I see in the tai chi warm up set.
 And ALL accomplished practitioners do it, ever time, same routine.
+Not only that, the benefits of tai chi are felt because it is repetitious.
+It is designed into the sets.

 1. Take it Seriously